2021 FIFA Beach Soccer World Cup: Draw

 The draw to split the 16 teams into four groups of four took place on at 14:00 CEST on 8 July 2021 at FIFA headquarters in Zürich, Switzerland.
-It was conducted by former Portugal captain, Madjer and former captain of the Russia national association football team, Alexey Smertin.
-It's procedure was as follows:
+It was conducted by former Portugal captain, Madjer and former captain of the Russia national football team, Alexey Smertin.
+Its procedure was as follows:

 The teams were first divided into four pots of four based upon a ranking created by considering each team's performances at the World Cup over the past five editions (since 2011); the more recent the tournament, the more weight was given to those results.
 Bonus points were also awarded to the teams which won their confederation's championship during qualifying.
 Using this ranking, the best performing teams were placed in Pot 1 (plus the hosts), the next best performers were placed in Pot 2 and so on.
 What was the composition of the pots is shown below:

 The draw started with Pot 1.
 As the hosts, RFU were automatically assigned to position A1.
 As the title holders, Portugal were automatically assigned to position D1.
 The other teams were then drawn – the first out was placed into Group C and the second, D. The teams from Pot 2 were then drawn – the first out was placed into Group A, second into B and so on.
 The same was repeated for Pots 3 and 4.
 The exact positions in the groups the teams were allocated to was determined by the drawing of a lot from an auxiliary pot.

 Teams from the same confederation could not be drawn into the same group, save for UEFA, for which one group was allowed to contain two members.